SAMS-STC Jobseeker App Coming Soon

 (2) Deep knowledge of Indian regulatory frameworks, including FCRA, CSR, NGO compliance, and labour laws.

-(3) Strategic thinking, with the ability to translate risk into actionable frameworks.
+(3) Systems orientation, with the ability to strengthen processes, digitize workflows, improve MIS, and translate risk into actionable frameworks.

 (4) High integrity and ethical judgment.